realcoloride/node_characterai/README.md

 ## Character management

 Like personas or voices, characters can be managed, too.
-Here are some code samples:

-### Looking for Characters
+### Looking for characters

 To find characters on Character.AI, you can search for them using keywords or fetch characters that are featured or recommended for your account.